MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 To make this determination, the Windows security system computes a trust path between the domain controller for the server that receives the request and a domain controller in the domain of the requesting account.
 A secured channel extends to other Active Directory domains through interdomain trust relationships.
 This secured channel is used to obtain and verify security information, including SIDs for users and groups.

-> [!NOTE]
-> This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group can't be renamed, deleted, or removed.

-For more information, see [How Domain and Forest Trusts Work: Domain and Forest Trusts](/previous-versions/windows/it-pro/windows-server-2003/cc773178(v=ws.10)).
+For more information, see [How domain and forest trusts work: Domain and forest trusts](/previous-versions/windows/it-pro/windows-server-2003/cc773178(v=ws.10)).

 The Incoming Forest Trust Builders group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

-> [!NOTE]
-> This group can't be renamed, deleted, or removed.

 |Attribute|Value|
 |--- |--- |